Bhavanasai2006/voice-meeting-minutes/README.md

 - Verify Bearer token is correct
 - Check Authorization header format: `Bearer YOUR_TOKEN`

+**API returns 404 Not Found (when deleting):**
+- Verify the task ID exists by calling `/tasks` first
+- Task IDs are integers, not strings

 **API returns 500 Internal Server Error:**
 - Check OpenAI API key is valid
 - Verify you have OpenAI credits: https://platform.openai.com/account/billing